Chelsoconn/theDOM/notes.md

 **Provider and Consumer**

 - An API **provider** is the system that provides an API for other parties to use.
 GitHub is the *provider* of the GitHub API, and Dropbox is the *provider* of the Dropbox API.
 - An API **consumer** is the system that uses the API to accomplish some work.
-When you check the weather on your phone, it is running a program that is *consuming* a wea
-- ther API to retrieve forecast data.
+When you check the weather on your phone, it is running a program that is *consuming* a weather API to retrieve forecast data.
 - *Web APIs* allow one system to interact with another over HTTP (just like the web).
 - The system offering the API for use by others is the *provider*.
 - The system interacting with the API to accomplish a goal is the *consumer*.